cjratcliff/ml-compiled/docs/td.rst

 Deep Q-learning
 ____________________
-Was used for the Atari games by DeepMind.
-A CNN is used to approximate the optimal action-value function, :math:`Q(s,a)`, and the actions which maximise Q are chosen.
+A neural network is used to approximate the optimal action-value function, :math:`Q(s,a)` and the actions which maximise Q are chosen.

 The action-value function is defined using the `Bellman equation <https://ml-compiled.readthedocs.io/en/latest/basics.html#bellman-equation>`_.